hypo69/hypo/pytest/gemini - set 3/en/src/ai/README.md

 1. **Placeholders:** The code now includes placeholder functions for each submodule (`prompts`, `anthropic`, etc.).
 Crucially, it *does not* rely on non-existent functions or modules.  **Replace** these placeholders with the actual functions from your `ai` module.

-2. **Specific Test Cases:**  The tests now demonstrate valid and invalid inputs, including using `pytest.raises` for checking exceptions.
+2. **Specific Test Cases:**  The tests now demonStarte valid and invalid inputs, including using `pytest.raises` for checking exceptions.
 The `test_dialogflow_parse_text_invalid_input` case is a good example of a meaningful invalid input test.

 3. **Clear Test Names:** The test names follow the guidelines for clarity and indicating the test's purpose.